-The federal Performance Measures place a strong emphasis on the National Highway System (NHS).
-The NHS is a network of critical highways important to the nation's economy, defense and mobility that link major airports, ports, public transportation facilities, rail and truck intermodal terminals.
-The Regional Transportation Plan 2045 is focused on all major roads of the region's transportation system, not just the National Highway System.
-In the H-GAC 8-county region, there are 8,784 lane miles on the National Highway System.
+The federal performance measures place a strong emphasis on the National Highway System (NHS).
+The NHS is a network of highways that are considered critical to the nation's economy, defense and mobility, and include those assets that link major airports, ports, public transportation facilities, rail and truck intermodal terminals.
+The H-GAC 2045 Regional Transportation Plan is focused on maintaining all major roads of the metropolitan planning region's transportation network and not just those on the National Highway System.
+However, as many as 8,784 lane-miles of highways in the H-GAC metropolitan planning region are on the national highway system.